drekka/PromiseKit-DC/README.md

 # PromiseKit-DC

-Extension to PromiseKit that adds some DispatchQueue methods
+Extension to PromiseKit that adds some DispatchQueue methods.